bialger/Holocron/README.md

 # Holocorn
 The most reliable file encryption program based on Crypt0.
+It encrypts files at an incredibly high level of reliability thanks to the generation of an additional file.